-Large Bracket Fonts in Finale
+How to Create Large Parentheses in Finale

 too bold at that size:

-Image 1:Standard large brackets
+Image 1:Standard large parentheses

 So you either need to create your